-With the popularity of digital cameras these days, it’s easy to forget those film cameras still exist.
+With the popularity of digital cameras these days, it’s easy to forget those film cameras still exists.
 Not only are they readily available, but many can be found for under $100.

-Film cameras are an inexpensive entry point into the world of photography and they offer many benefits as well as a touch of nostalgia.
+Film cameras are an inexpensive way to introduce yourself into the world of photography, and also, they offer many benefits as well as a touch of nostalgic aspect.

 Film cameras have come a long way since the 1800’s and are still popular despite their competition with digital cameras.
-One of the biggest advantages of film cameras is that they require very little battery power if any.
+One of the biggest advantages of film cameras is that they require very little, battery power if any power at all.

-For a long day of shooting with a digital camera or the camera in your phone, you may need to recharge after just a few hours.
-If you’re using a film camera, you can easily shoot for days at a time without worrying about losing power.
+For a long day of shooting with a digital camera or the camera on your phone, you will most likely need to recharge after a few hours of continuous usage.
+If you’re using a film camera, you can easily shoot for days at a time without worrying about losing its battery power.

 Basic film camera parts

-A camera body is a lightproof box, designed to protect the film.
-The body includes a shutter which is a spring-loaded button you press that allows light to enter through a small circular hole called the aperture.
+A camera body is a light-proof box, which is designed to protect the film.
+The body includes a shutter, which is a spring-loaded button you press that allows light to enter through a small circular hole called the aperture.
 The shutter button can be found on the top or on the front of the camera body.

 The lenses are pieces of glass made to direct light to the back of the camera.
 Depending on how the lens is shaped, the distance the light needs to travel varies.
 The millimeter specification of a lens indicates this distance and is often referred to as focal length.
 When light hits the film, it causes a chemical reaction to recreate the image onto the film which is developed to produce the image.